jeychenne/dolmen-qt/docs/conc/simple.md

 ## Simple queries

 Dolmen offers a number of features to find concordances in a corpus.
 It also allows user to customize its search interface by creating search grammars specifically tailored for a project.
-Concordancing features are available in the `Conc` menu.
+Concordancing features are available in the `Search` menu.

-To run a new query, click on `Conc > Find concordances...` or use the shortcut `ctrl+F` (or `cmd+f` on macOS).
+To run a new query, click on `Search > Find concordances...` or use the shortcut `ctrl+F` (or `cmd+f` on macOS).
 This will open a new search window, which lets you search through all the *documents* (i.e. plain text files) or *annotations* in your corpus .
 We will focus on annotations here, but things work in a similar way for documents, mutatis mutandis.